Sanzo-Miyazawa/BM/potts/README.md

 >bash$ FATJAR=$PRGMDIR/./target/scala-3.2.0/org-sanzo-potts-assembly-0.3.0.jar

-Two scripts, RunBM.scala and RunMC.scala, in the $PRGMDIR/script are provided as examples for using this program.
-RunBM.scala includes parameter definitions that are appropriate to PF00595.
+Two scripts, RunBM.scala, RunMC_A.scala and RunMC_B.scala, in the $PRGMDIR/script are provided
+as examples for using this program.
+RunBM.scala includes parameter definitions that are appropriate to PF00018.
 Thus if it is used for other proteins, they must be changed.

 Please read the scripts to understand how to use this program.

-#### To run a scala script on your system.
+#### To run the scala scripts on your system, see the following or run.sh that is found in the $PRGMDIR/script.

-In the following it is assumed that the **scala version installed in your system is equal to the version of scala with which the jar file was built.**
+In the following it is assumed that the **scala version installed in your system is equal to the version 3 of scala with which the jar file was built.**

 >bash$ export SCALA="scala3 -classpath $FATJAR"	# please replace "scala3" with a command to run scala3.

 >bash$ OUTDIR=		# the directory into which output files are created.

+>bash$ PIPIJ="$PRGMDIR/data/PF00018uniq/PiaPijab.out.gz"

->bash$ PIPIJ="$PRGMDIR/data/PF00595uniqSeq/PiaPijab.out.gz"
+>bash$ REP="$PRGMDIR/data/PF00018uniq/representativeMSA.fasta.gz"

->bash$ $PRGMDIR/script/RunBM.scala $OUTDIR $PIPIJ >& $OUTDIR/RunBM.log < /dev/null &
+>bash$ $PRGMDIR/script/RunBM.scala $OUTDIR $PIPIJ $REP >& $OUTDIR/RunBM.log < /dev/null &

 #### Reference: